Free Hearing Test

 Taking the first step to addressing your hearing loss is a great first step.
 What can you expect next?

 In this video, you will learn the value of bringing someone that you trust will help you make an informed decision.
-There is a lot of information you will learn about your hearing, results of your hearing and a solution to help you get on the road to better hearing.
+There is a lot of information you will learn about your hearing, the results of your hearing, and a solution to help you get on the road to better hearing.

 Write down any questions you might have and we look forward to seeing you!

 An audiogram has five levels that represent normal hearing, along with mild, moderate, severe, and profound hearing loss.
 When you come in for an audiogram, your hearing professional will also test your most comfortable listening level and word recognition.